mbrahimi2020/Azure-Virtual-Network_Automated-ELK-Stack/README.md

 1. Connect to your jump box, and connect to the Ansible container in the box.

-      o	docker container list -a.
+     	- docker container list -a

-      o	Start the container again using docker start [container_name]. o	Get a shell in your container using docker attach [container_name].
+      - Start the container again using docker start [container_name]

+      - Get a shell in your container using docker attach [container_name]

 2. Create a YAML playbook file t pentest.yml hat you will use for your configuration.
-     Your final playbook should read similar to: Link to file
+     Your final playbook should read similar to: https://github.com/mbrahimi2020/Azure-Virtual-Network_Automated-ELK-Stack/blob/main/Ansible-Files/pentest.yml

 2. Run your Ansible playbook on the new virtual machine using the command below.